top of page

 Location: Carver Farm, Jefferson City, MO

-In-person workshop is eligible for SAF CFE credits!
+In-person workshop attendance is eligible for 9 Category 1 and 2 Category 2 SAF CFE credits!

 "This was phenomenal!
 What a fantastic blend of information, inspiration, and resources.
 This will help me personally and the clients I encounter as a naturalist.
 Thank you for a superb workshop!!"